Montana’s Basecamp for Art & Adventure provides many experiences you can only get in Great Falls.

 Bob Marshall Wilderness

-‘The Bob,’ a Congressionally-designated wilderness area, can easily be accessed one hour west of Great Falls, Montana.
+‘The Bob,’ a Congressionally-designated wilderness area, is easily be accessed one hour west of Great Falls.
 The Bob Marshall Wilderness extends for 60 miles [97 km] along the Continental Divide and is the fifth-largest wilderness complex in the lower 48 states.
 Ranging in altitudes of 4,000 to 9,000 feet [1,219 to 2,743 meters], the highpoint of the Bob is the Chinese wall, an escarpment that averages 1,000 feet [305 meters] from its base and extends for 22 miles [35 km].
 With numerous waterfalls, lakes, and dense forests, the wilderness is prime Grizzly bear habitat, and the population density of this species is higher than anywhere else in the US outside of Alaska.
 The Bob is home to many other large mammals, such as moose, elk, black bear, mountain goat, bighorn sheep, wolverine, mountain lion, lynx, and wolf.
-All this makes the Bob a great spot to hike and enjoy the splendor that is classic Montana.
+This makes the Bob a great spot to hike and enjoy the splendor that is Montana.
 Motorized vehicles are not allowed, so you can enjoy the serenity of the great outdoors in solitude.
 Fishing is allowed with a state license.
 Wilderness areas in the Bob allow in-season hunting with a permit.
 Get maps from the US Forest Service office or the Bob Marshall Wilderness Foundation to easily plan your day hikes or backpacking trips.
-Outfitters are available to provide backcountry excursions.
+Outfitters can provide backcountry excursions.

 Sluice Boxes State Park | 38 Evans Riceville Rd | 406-454-5840